 The Company's implementation of its investment strategies in accordance with its investment objectives is carried out by the Board and the Investment Committee.
-The Investment Committee (established on 8 July 2004) currently comprises the Executive Chairman, Mr Faroog Khan and the Executive Director/Company Secretary, Mr Victor Ho.
-Where necessary, the Investment Committee will engage additional specialist resource(s) to assist with the identification, evaluation and management of particular investment opportunities.
-This includes specialist consultants and advisers, analysts and brokers.
-The Investment Committee's role is to implement the Company's Investment Mandate, approved by shareholders on 4 June 2004 and the Company's investment strategies approved by the Board.
+The Investment Committee (established on 8 July 2004) currently comprises the Executive Chairman, Mr Farooq Khan and the Executive Director/Company Secretary, Mr Victor Ho.
+Where necessary, the Investment Committee will engage additional specialist resource(s) to assist with the identification, evaluation and management of particular investment Committee's role is to implement the Company's Investment Mandate, approved by shareholders on 4 June 2004 and the Company's investment strategies approved by the Board.